UnderscoreResearch/UnderscoreBackup/docs/commandline.md

 Below are just a few things to get your started using Underscore Backup from the command line.

+**Note**: If you are running as a service on Windows you have to launch your command prompt as administrator to be able to run the commands below.

 ## Run your backup

 Now you can just execute the backup from the command line using the following command.